hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/notes_of_class_talks_and_lectures/notes_of_class_talks/733_on_shri_ramakrishna.md

-say that he was Brahman in the Vedantic sense; but just before his passing away, when he was suffering from the characteristic difficulty in breathing, he said to me as I was cogitating in my mind whether he could even in that pain say that he was an Incarnation, "He who was Râma and Krishna has now actually become Ramakrishna — but not in your Vedantic sense!"
+say that he was Brahman in the Vedantic sense; but just before his passing away, when he was suffering from the characteristic difficulty in breathing, he said to me as I was cogitating in my mind whether he could even in that pain say that he was an Incarnation, "He who was Rāma and Krishna has now actually become Ramakrishna — but not in your Vedantic sense!"
 He used to love me intensely, which made many quite jealous of me.
 He knew one's character by sight, and never changed his